How to Smoke St. Louis Ribs: Step-by-Step Guide for Perfect Results

 Q: Can I smoke ribs on a gas grill?

-A: Absolutely!
-Set one side to low heat, add soaked wood chips in a foil packet, and cook indirectly.
-It won’t be exactly like a real smoker, but you’ll still get delicious results.
+A: Yes!
+Set one side to low heat, add soaked wood chips in a foil packet, and cook indirectly for delicious results.

 Q: How long do I smoke ribs at 225°F?

-A: Around 4–6 hours, depending on rack size and smoker efficiency.
+A: 4-6 hours depending on rack size.
 Wrap around the 3-hour mark for optimal tenderness.

 Q: Do I need to remove the membrane?